Master of Science Sport Management

 Program Description

-The MSM Graduate Program at Benedict College is designed to meet the needs of individuals that are interested in starting or furthering their existing career path or who would like to enhance their career opportunities.
+The MSM Graduate Program at Benedict College is designed to meet the needs of individuals who are interested in starting or furthering their existing career path or who would like to enhance their career opportunities.
 Candidates for the degree will be expected to complete a minimum of 36 semester credit hours.
 Twelve (12) of the 36 hours will constitute the MSM Core.
 The MSM Core is required of all candidates, along with 18 credit hours in the concentration.

 The Master of Science in Sport Management (MSM) program is offered on a cohort basis only and begins in May of each academic year and ends in May of the following year.
 This one-year program only accepts students on a rolling basis to ensure academic requirements are adhered to, and consistent progression is made.
 Full admission to the program takes place once annually.
 Students seeking part-time admission for fall or spring must submit an application for consideration prior to the appropriate deadline and if accepted, may enroll on a part-time basis.
 Early admission deadlines are of maximum value for these circumstances.
 A maximum of nine (9) semester credit hours may be earned toward the MSM prior to full admission.